cjsheets/sheets.ch-v1/data/icons/src/attribution.md

 ## How To Use

 * Download svg
-* Open as text and remove all but svg and path tags
+* Open as text and remove defs/symbol/title
 * Open in Inkscape
   * File > Document Properties > Adjust page size
   * Set x y w h in header